 NEWS & STORIES

-Since late October 2021, students at Whalley Range High School in Manchester have been attending a regular after school club to work on their Dirt Is Good projects.
-After a great deal of discussion and research, the girls (ranging from 11 – 14 years old) chose to focus on three areas of interest.
+Students from Whalley Range High School in Manchester worked on their Transform Our World projects at a regular after school club.
+After a great deal of discussion and research, the girls (ranging from 11 – 14 years old) chose to focus on three areas of interest for their work.

 Team Sweet Tooth decided from the first session that they were keen to be involved with paediatric leukaemia patients.
 This group really wanted to interact face-to-face with children and came up with the initial idea to go into the Royal Manchester Children’s Hospital to run an arts and crafts workshop.